code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/privacy.md

 # Privacy Policy

-Date of Last Revision: April 8, 2020
+Date of Last Revision: May 21, 2020

 ## About Code.org